Designing the New: Charles Rennie Mackintosh and the Glasgow Style Opens at the Walters Art Museum This Fall

 “It has been a joy to have this opportunity to introduce audiences in North America to the ideas, names, stories, and visual experiences unique to this period of Glasgow’s rich cultural history,” said Alison Brown, Glasgow Museum’s Curator for European Decorative Art and Design from 1800 and curator of the exhibition.
 “We cannot send Mackintosh’s buildings abroad, but I can pick artworks, objects, and historic room parts in our collections to show what makes the designs of Charles Rennie Mackintosh and his amazingly talented friends and contemporaries so special.”

 Designing the New: Charles Rennie Mackintosh and the Glasgow Style is a touring exhibition co-organized by Glasgow Museums and the American Federation of Arts.
-Support for the US national tour is provided by the Dr. Lee MacCormick Edwards Charitable Foundation.
+The exhibition comprises works from the collections of Glasgow City Council (Museums and Collections), with loans from Scottish collections and private lenders.
+Support for the U.S. national tour is provided by the Dr. Lee MacCormick Edwards Charitable Foundation.

 About the Walters Art Museum